Service Dog FAQs

-Each Canine Companions service dog spends the first year and a half with a volunteer puppy raiser learning basic commands and being socialized in public and private settings.
+Each Canine Companions service dog spends the first year-and-a-half with a volunteer puppy raiser to learn basic tasks and socialize in public and private settings.
 Once the puppy raiser returns the puppy to Canine Companions, the dog enters professional training at a regional training center for five to nine months, where they learn the advanced commands that support the work of a service dog.

 It takes an exceptional dog to graduate as a service dog, and not every dog is suitable.
 All dogs must be highly proficient in the trained skills and tasks.
 In addition, Canine Companions dogs receive rigorous medical and temperamental screening to ensure that every dog that graduates will be healthy, happy and appropriate in their role.